ravanbod/dockerwatcher/README.md

 ### Running Modes

-DockerWatcher can be run in three different modes, providing flexibility based on your requirements:
+Docker Watcher can be run in three different modes, providing flexibility based on your requirements:

 1. **Watcher Mode:**
     - Collects data from Docker's event system and pushes it to Redis.